hirosystems/docs/docs/example-apps/billboard.md

 ## Updating the billboard value

 A small command line utility is provided to demonstrate creating a transaction to update the billboard value.
 While a production app might connect to the Hiro Web Wallet using the [connect](https://github.com/blockstack/connect#readme) library, for simplicity this app does not incorporate the wallet.
-To make the contract call to change the billboard value, you can use the `update-message.sh` script in the root of the repository.
+To make the contract call to change the billboard value, you can use the [`update-message.js` script](https://github.com/pgray-hiro/stacks-billboard/blob/main/update-message.js) in the root of the repository.
 You need the secret key for one of the wallets in your local DevNet, which can be found in the `DevNet.toml` file.

 ```toml title="/settings/DevNet.toml"
 ...